-Very Secure FTP Daemon (Vsftpd) is the default FTP server for most Linux distributions.
-This document uses a CentOS 7.6 64-bit CVM as an example to describe how to use vsftpd to set up the FTP service for a Linux CVM.
+Very Secure FTP Daemon (vsftpd) is the default FTP server for most Linux distributions.
+This document describes how to use vsftpd to build the FTP service on a Linux CVM with CentOS 7.6 64-bit installed.

-The following lists the software programs for setting up the FTP service.
+The following software is used to build the FTP service.

-Log in to a Linux instance by using WebShell (recommended).
-You can also use any of the following login methods that you are comfortable with.
+Log in to the Linux instance using standard login method.
+You can also use any of the following login methods you are comfortable with:

 yum install -y vsftpd